ontio/documentation/dev-website-docs/docs-en/docs-kr/Punica/punica-cli.md

   --contracts Only compile the specified contract
   -h, --help  Show this message and exit.
 ```
+**After you compile the smart contract ensure you have sufficient ONG in the account that will be paying for the deployment (see next step) or else deployment will fail.
+The address for the Tutorialtoken-box is ANH5bHrrt111XwNEnuPZj6u95Dd6u7G4D6**

-**Note**: If you not run punica cli in you project root directory, you need to use `-p` or `--project` option to specify your DApp project's path.
+**Note**: If you are not running punica-cli in the root directory of your project, you need to use the `-p` or `--project` option to specify your DApp project path.
+<p><br>

-### 4.3.
-Deployment
+### Deployment

-To deploy your contract, run the following:
+To deploy the Tutotialtoken-box smart contract to the selected network, run the following:

 ```shell
 punica deploy
 ```

-This will deploy your smart contract in `bin` directory.

 A simple deployment process looks like this: